Vooders/DiscordBotFramework/README.md

 ```

 ## Creating commands
-Commands can be wrote as individual files or as a single object
+Commands should be wrote as individual files in a directory at the root of the project.
+The library expects this directory to be named `commands` this can be overridden by adding `commandDirectory` to the config.

 The `execute` function will be called with the `message` object and an array of strings containing the arguments.